 Here’s how to ferment your red lentil dip:

-- After blending the lentils, tahini, and miso, scrape them into a glass bowl or jar.
+- After blending the lentils, tahini, and miso, scrape the dip into a glass bowl or jar.

 - Cover the lentil paste with a lid or a tea towel and stash the container somewhere dark to ferment for 1 to 2 days.
 Remember, this is a miso-based ferment, so be sure to use unpasteurized miso.

-- After fermenting, add the rest of the ingredients.
+- After fermenting, add the tomato paste, olive oil, vinegar, and salt.
 Cap with an air-tight lid and store in the fridge.

 Tangy Red Lentil Dip